 Conditions of the nervous system and muscles most often lead to these arches that are higher than normal.
 Surrounding muscles compensate for those that are weaker, which results in an imbalance that leads to cavus foot in children.
 This can occur in one or both feet.
 Calluses, discomfort, and hammertoes are just some of the related issues.

 If you suspect a problem with your child’s feet, don’t ignore it.
 Foot pain is not normal at any age.
 Take action today, and learn about the ways that our foot experts can treat your child’s condition.
-Make an appointment at one of the three convenient Texas locations of Foot & Ankle Associates by calling 888-784-5335.
+Make an appointment at one of the three convenient Texas locations of Vargas Foot & Ankle Specialists by calling 888-784-5335.
 Dr. Marco Vargas and Dr. Joyce Lee look forward to serving your entire family!